2025–26 Southern Counties East Football League

-The 2025–26 Southern Counties East Football League season is the 60th in the history of the Southern Counties East Football League (known for sponsorship reasons for the second consecutive season as the Presence & Co.
+The 2025–26 Southern Counties East Football League season was the 60th in the history of the Southern Counties East Football League (known for sponsorship reasons for the second consecutive season as the Presence & Co.
 Southern Counties East League).
-For the tenth season the competition has two divisions, the Premier Division and Division One, at levels 9 and 10 respectively of the English football league system.
+The league comprised two divisions, the Premier Division and the First Division, at levels 9 and 10 respectively of the English football league system (Step 5 and 6 respectively of the National League System).

 Premier Division

-The Premier Division comprised nineteen clubs: sixteen had been members the previous season (remaining after the promotion of Faversham Town and VCD Athletic to the Isthmian League South East Division and the relegation of Lydd Town and Lordswood to Division One); they were joined by three additional clubs:
+Four clubs had left the division after the previous season: